Questions to consider when deciding to take down a tree

 Is it a desirable species?

-Undesirable trees include black locust, Siberian elm, box elder, mulberry, poplars, Bradford pear, Norway maple, tree of heaven, mimosa, empress tree, and willows.
+Undesirable trees include black locust, Siberian elm, box elder, white mulberry, poplars, callery ('Bradford') pear, Norway maple, tree of heaven, mimosa, princess tree, and willows.
 Characteristics that make some trees “undersirable” include: weak wood prone to frequent breakage, always dropping large quantities of debris, shallow roots that damage lawns and pavement, often infested with diseases or insects specific to the tree species or being an invasive species by prolific reseeding in the landscape.

 How healthy is the tree?